raspberrypilearning/astro-pi-flight-case/worksheet.md

 ![When you first peel off the lid](images/lid-first-peel.png)

 However, there are a few sunken holes on the underside that must also be cleared of material.
-These are present to prevent the lid from striking the Raspberry Pi hardware when installed into the case.
+These are present to prevent the lid from striking the Raspberry Pi hardware when it is installed in the case.
 You'll need a scalpel or craft knife to dig into it.

 ![Use a scalpel to lift the scaffold](images/inner-scalpel.png)

-Once you've managed to lift some of it, use a pair of small pliers to remove the rest of the material.
+Once you've managed to lift some of it, use a small pair of pliers to remove the rest of the material.
 The areas marked with a red star below need the same treatment.

 ![Stars show which bits need to be removed](images/lid-with-stars.png)